hardik8195/typescript-youtube/README.md

 A full-stack YouTube clone application built with React, Node.js, and MongoDB.
 This project replicates core YouTube features with a modern UI and robust backend architecture.

-# YouTube Clone

-A full-stack YouTube clone application built with React, Node.js, and MongoDB.
-This project replicates core YouTube features with a modern UI and robust backend architecture.

 ## 📸 Screenshots

 ### Home Page